Attorneys for woman arrested outside Tulsa Trump rally can depose mayor, judge rules

-Attorneys for a woman arrested in 2020 just prior to then-President Donald Trump holding a rally in downtown Tulsa can depose Mayor G.T.
+Attorneys for a woman arrested in 2020 just prior to then-President Donald Trump's rally in downtown Tulsa can depose Mayor G.T.
 Bynum as part of a civil lawsuit filed by the woman, a judge has ruled.

 U.S. Magistrate Susan E. Huntsman wrote in an opinion and order filed Thursday in Tulsa federal court that attorneys for Sheila Buck could question the mayor for up to four hours as part of the lawsuit discovery process.